Gustarh/DWBCCB-SQL-PROJECT-TEAM-E-/Data_Cleaning_and_Exploratory.md

  SELECT DISTINCT(*) FROM listings

 2. Handling Missing Values.
 Syntax:
-DELETE FROM listings WHERE host_location <> NULL.
+DELETE FROM listings WHERE host_location is NULL.
+DELETE FROM listings WHERE first_review is NULL.
-DELETE FROM listings WHERE first_review <> NULL
+DELETE FROM listings WHERE review_scores_accuracy is NULL

-3. Deleted N/A values . syntax:
+4. Deleted N/A values . syntax:
 DELETE FROM listings
 WHERE host_response_time='N/A'